 The above table talks about the brief difference based on different parameters.
 In this section, we have compared both in-depth.

 The SSY interest rate is decided by the Central Government quarterly.
-Currently, the interest rate provided by the Government on Sukanya Samriddhi Yojana is 7.6% for Q3 (October-December) of FY 2020-21.
+Currently, the interest rate provided by the Government on Sukanya Samriddhi Yojana is 7.6%.
 The SSY interest rate of interest is compounded annually.
 If calculated on a monthly basis, the minimum balance between the 10th and the end of the month is taken into consideration.

 The FD interest rates for Bank is revised from time to time and is different for every bank depending on the tenure and the amount.
 The rate of interest offered by Axis Bank ranges between 2.50% to 5.50%.
 The interest rates offered by Yes Bank ranges between 3.50% and 6.75%.
 Senior citizens can avail an extra 0.50% interest rate over regular rates.